-DES-3526:4#config router_ports default add 1-10

-Command: config router_ports default add 1-10

-enable igmp_snooping

-Purpose Used to enable IGMP snooping on the Switch.

-Syntax enable igmp_snooping {forward_mcrouter_only}

-Description This command allows you to enable IGMP snooping on the Switch.
+DGS-3500:4#config router_ports_forbidden default add 2-10 Command: config router_ports_forbidden default add 2-10 enable igmp_snooping Purpose Used to enable IGMP snooping on the Switch.
+Syntax enable igmp_snooping {forward_mcrouter_only} Description This command allows users to enable IGMP snooping on the Switch.
 If forward_mcrouter_only is specified, the Switch will only forward all multicast traffic to the multicast router, only.
 Otherwise, the Switch forwards all multicast traffic to any IP router.

-Parameters forward mcrouter only - Specifies that the Switch should only forward all multicast traffic to a multicast-enabled router.
+Parameters forward_mcrouter_only - Specifies that the Switch should only forward all multicast traffic to a multicast-enabled router.
 Otherwise, the Switch will forward all multicast traffic to any IP router.
+Restrictions Only administrator-level users can issue this command.